RLSbench: Domain Adaptation Under Relaxed Label Shift: Abstract

 \section{Abstract}

-Despite the emergence of principled methods for domain adaptation under label shift, the sensitivity of these methods for minor shifts in the class conditional distributions remains precariously under explored.
-Meanwhile, popular deep domain adaptation heuristics tend to falter when faced with shifts in label proportions.
-While several papers attempt to adapt these heuristics to accommodate shifts in label proportions, inconsistencies in evaluation criteria, datasets, and baselines, make it hard to assess the state of the art.
-In this paper, we introduce \textsc{RLSbench}, a large-scale \emph{relaxed label shift} benchmark, consisting of $>$500 distribution shift pairs that draw on 14 datasets across vision, tabular, and language modalities and composes them with varying label proportions.
-First, we evaluate \update{13 popular domain adaptation methods}, demonstrating more widespread failures under label proportion shifts than were previously known.
-Next, we develop an effective two-step meta-algorithm that is compatible with most deep domain adaptation heuristics: (i) \emph{pseudo-balance} the data at each epoch; and (ii) adjust the final classifier with (an estimate of) target label distribution. \update{The meta-algorithm improves existing domain adaptation heuristics often by 2--10\% accuracy points under extreme label proportion shifts and has little (i.e., $<$0.5\%) effect when label proportions do not shift.} We hope that these findings and the availability of \textsc{RLSbench} will encourage researchers to rigorously evaluate proposed methods in relaxed label shift settings. {Code is publicly available at \url{https://github.com/acmi-lab/RLSbench}}.
+Despite the emergence of principled methods for domain adaptation under label shift, their sensitivity to shifts in class conditional distributions is precariously under explored.
+Meanwhile, popular deep domain adaptation heuristics tend to falter when faced with label proportions shifts.
+While several papers modify these heuristics in attempts to handle label proportions shifts, inconsistencies in evaluation standards, datasets, and baselines make it difficult to gauge the current best practices.
+In this paper, we introduce \textsc{RLSbench}, a large-scale benchmark for \emph{relaxed label shift}, consisting of $>$500 distribution shift pairs spanning vision, tabular, and language modalities, with varying label proportions.
+Unlike existing benchmarks, which primarily focus on shifts in class-conditional $p(x|y)$, our benchmark also focuses on label marginal shifts.
+First, we assess \update{13 popular domain adaptation methods}, demonstrating more widespread failures under label proportion shifts than were previously known.
+Next, we develop an effective two-step meta-algorithm that is compatible with most domain adaptation heuristics: (i) \emph{pseudo-balance} the data at each epoch; and (ii) adjust the final classifier with target label distribution estimate. \update{The meta-algorithm improves existing domain adaptation heuristics under large label proportion shifts, often by 2--10\% accuracy points, while conferring minimal effect ($<$0.5\%) when label proportions do not shift.} We hope that these findings and the availability of \textsc{RLSbench} will encourage researchers to rigorously evaluate proposed methods in relaxed label shift settings. {Code is publicly available at \url{https://github.com/acmi-lab/RLSbench}}.